5afe/safe-core-protocol-specs/modules/README.md

 - Signature validator contract is not listed in registry
 - Signature validator contract is flagged in registry
 - Decoding of data failed
-- If signature validator hook is enable, call to `preValidationHook(...)` reverted
+- If signature validator hook is enabled, call to `preValidationHook(...)` reverted
 - Call to signature validator contract reverted
 - Default signature validation failed
-- If signature validator hook is enable, call to `postValidationHook(...)` reverted
+- If signature validator hook is enabled, call to `postValidationHook(...)` reverted
 - Transaction ran out of gas

 The information required to route the signature validation to the correct validator has to be passed to the manager.
 As the validation flow is based on ERC-1271, it is necessary to encode this information into the parameters of this standard.
 ERC-1271 defines an interface to verify signatures based on contract logic.
 For this, `isValidSignature(bytes32,bytes)` function has to be called where the first parameter i.e., `bytes32` is the hash of the message that was signed, and the second parameter i.e., `bytes` are the signatures (which are arbitrary bytes).